wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 bottlenecks.
 However, compared with data, translation entries have a much smaller data footprint, because an 8-byte entry can map at least 4KB of data, a 1:512 ratio.
+The paper concludes, therefore, that when the hierarchy suffers high miss rates for both data and the TLB, it is generally much more cost-effective to dedicate more caching storage to translation.
+In fact, according to the paper's calculation, for 8GB of data, the translation entry will be approximately 16MB, which is smaller than a typical LLC on server-grade CPU chips.
+It is therefore theoretically possible to store all translation entries of the working set in the LLC, resulting in 100% hit rate of page walks, potentially without reducing data hit rate by much (if data access locality is low).